-SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.
+SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 by Jill Loeffler •

 Duboce Triangle in San Francisco is a smaller, sub-district of the Castro.
-It's full of bars, restaurants and two great live music venues.
+It's full of bars, restaurants, and two great live music venues.
 It also has some colorful artwork and lovely Victorians that you will not want to miss.

 This small area runs along Market Street from Duboce Avenue to Castro Street.
 It then forms a triangle and ends where these two streets meet.